DoubleZJones/DoubleZJones/README.md

 ---

 ## Current Focus
-Building a complete engineering portfolio that reflects real Microsoft 365 work — identity, governance, automation, telephony, and everything in between.
+Building a real Microsoft 365 engineering portfolio that shows the actual work I do across identity, governance, automation, collaboration, telephony, and all the messy parts in between.